istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 ## Multicluster service mesh

-A multicluster service mesh is a **single locical** mesh composed of services running in multiple clusters.
+A multicluster service mesh is a **single logical** mesh composed of services running in multiple clusters.
 It exhibits the following characteristics
 (see [Criteria for selecting the right topology](#criteria-for-selecting-the-right-topology)):